Brendan Brady: Storylines

 Brendan offers to buy Joel out of his half of the club if Joel kills Seamus to which Joel eventually begrudgingly agrees.
 He hits Seamus over the head with a baseball bat and then drags him into an abandoned shed which he sets fire to.
 At first Brendan is finally at peace with the knowledge that his father is gone but unfortunately Joel's not a very good murderer.
 As Joel didn't hit him several times with the base ball bat or setting fire to the body instead of the shed Seamus survived.
 Brendan then punched Joel as revenge and took back the money.

 Ste makes Brendan promise that all of his dark side, such as the people after him or the trail of bodies is over.
 After Joel tries to steal Brendan's money back instead of hurt or kill him, Brendan honors his promise to Ste and lets Joel run away instead.
 He then sets about building a life with Ste, helping him look after his kids and developing a strong relationship with them to the point where Ste's daughter Leah calls him "daddy Brendan".
 Brendan's father however is still a looming presence over their relationship, making several jibs to Brendan regarding his sexuality and emasculation him by calling him 'Brenda'.
 Ste and Brendan's relationship is tested several times during the next week but they pull through.
 Doug comes back from America much to Brendan's dismay and would like to continue a working relation with Ste in the deli as well as see Leah and Lucas - to which Ste agrees.
 With Doug and his father both causing him to melt-down Brendan confides in Mitzeee about his childhood abuse from his father.
 The former glamour-girl advises him to tell Ste about it or else he'll never get over his past.
 Ready and intent to tell Ste all about his past Ste turns up at the Hays but overhears a Ste telling Leah that Amy must never know that Brendan and Ste are now together.
 Distraught, Brendan goes slightly off the rails.
-Ste and Brendan fight, and Ste tells Brendan that he will not chose between him and his kids because Brendan will lose.
+Ste and Brendan fight, and Ste tells Brendan that he will not choose between him and his kids because Brendan will lose.
 Later, Brendan ensures that the position of a new barman goes to a hot new guy before preparing to seduce him.
 Mitzeee quickly makes him see sense before he is able to go through with it and Brendan goes to the deli to make up with Ste.